What is Indiana Kids’ Election?

 When is IKE Election Day?

 IKE attempts to emulate the election process as closely as possible.
-Students should vote on Election Day, Tuesday, Nov.
-8, 2016.
+We encourage that students vote on Election Day, Tuesday, Nov.
+6, 2018.
 Note: Many participating schools will also require students to have a school-issued photo ID (e.g., students can make their own photo ID; use their lunch card or some other school ID card) in order to cast a ballot at the polls on Election Day.
 For more about the Photo ID Law, click here.

 How do I implement Indiana Kids’ Election at my school?

 Participating in IKE has never been easier!
 Just follow these simple steps:

 - Select a person/group (e.g., student council, PTO) at your school to serve as election liaison.

 - Register all students to vote on or before Tuesday, Oct.
 9.

 - Vote on Election Day, Tuesday, Nov.
 6.